In order to write this article, I had to overcome the phobia of writing. 😄

 Two ingredients are necessary:

-- A willingness to get better, i.e. to dare to confront the phobia little by little.
+- A will to free myself from the phobia, i.e. to dare to confront it little by little

 - Applying the emotional acceptance process.